-Our first meeting at SEMS was held on Thursday, October 1st in the San Elijo Middle School Library at 3:30 p.m.-thank you to all that attended!
+Our first meeting was held at SEMS on Thursday, September 8th in room 152 at San Elijo Middle School at 4:00 p.m.-parents and students please try to attend.

 Teams consist of 15 members and the number of teams dictates how may individuals can participate in an event.
 New members should note that priority is given to returning members.
 In addition, there will be a non-refundable registration fee so be sure when registering that you/your child are going to commit to the time, energy and hours it takes to prepare for the event you are enrolled in.

 I look forward to working with all of you as we move forward for another great year with Science Olympiad.